LK-Tmac1/tx_parser_go/README.md

 ### Misc.
 Items
 I added many logging to better debug the app, although it could be verbose :)

-The major TODO left is the make storage thread-safe, since we have a background job updating the data periodically.
+The major TODO left is to make the storage layer more thread-safe, since we have a background job updating the data periodically.
 However, considering the implmentation complexity, and as this is a demo app there is no real traffic, this is skipped.